omeyenburg/unison-for-termux/README.md

 In the process, we will also install OCaml, which, to this date, is also not available in the Termux package manager.

 Largely based on [Compiler Unison dans Termux](https://lunixite.nappey.org/compiler-unison-termux.html) by [jdn06](https://lunixite.nappey.org/author/jdn06.html).

+Learn more about Building packages for Termux [here](https://wiki.termux.com/wiki/Building_packages).

 ## Prerequisites